Andy2887/Blog-App/README.md

-**Blog App**

-A full-stack blogging platform built with React and Node.js that allows users to create accounts, write blog posts, and interact with content.

-**Features**

-User authentication (login/register)

-JWT-based session management

-Create and publish blog posts

-Rich text editing with React Quill

-Responsive design

-**Tech Stack**

-*Frontend*
+# Blog App 📖✨
+*A full-stack blogging platform for creating, publishing, and interacting with engaging content.*

+---

+## 🚀 Features
+- **User Authentication:** Login and register functionality with JWT-based session management.
+- **Rich Text Editor:** Seamless writing experience powered by React Quill.
+- **Content Management:** Create, publish, and interact with blog posts.
+- **Responsive Design:** Optimized for all screen sizes and devices.

+---

+## 🛠️ Tech Stack
+### **Frontend**
-React
+- React

-React Quill (rich text editor)
+- React Quill (rich text editor)

-CSS3 for styling
+- CSS3 for styling

-*Backend*
+### **Backend**

-Node.js
+- Node.js

-Express
+- Express.js

-MongoDB with Mongoose
+- MongoDB with Mongoose

-JWT for authentication
+- JWT for authentication

-bcrypt for password hashing
+- bcrypt for password hashing

-**Installation**
+---

+## ⚙️ Installation
+Follow these steps to get the app up and running locally.

 1. Clone the repository